MuhammadFariMadyan/unit-testing-express-postgres/README.md

 ```
 npm install or yarn install
 ```
-For Development mode, you must set configuration the database like on your environtment system,to the config file on mode `development` in file `config/config.js` :
+For `development` mode, you must set configuration the database like on your environtment system,to the config file on mode `development` in file `config/config.js` :
 ```
 "development": {
     "username": "DATABASE_USER_NAME",